chainstack/docs/docs/tutorials/loyalty-program-on-quorum.md

 where

-* `quorum` — any network name that you will pass to the `truffle migrate --network` command.
+* `quorum` — any network name that you will pass to the `truflle migrate --network` command.
 * `HDWalletProvider` — Truffle's custom provider to sign transactions.
 * `mnemonic` — your mnemonic that generates your accounts.
 You can also generate a mnemonic online with [Mnemonic Code Converter](https://iancoleman.io/bip39/).
 Make sure you generate a 15 word mnemonic.
 * RPC_ENDPOINT — your Quorum node RPC endpoint.
 Available under **Credentials** > **RPC endpoint**.